Tolman length

 Here $\sigma(R)$ denotes the surface tension (or (excess) surface free energy) of a liquid drop with radius $R$, whereas $\sigma$ denotes its value in the planar limit.

 In both definitions (1) and (2) the Tolman length is defined as a coefficient in an expansion in $1/R$ and therefore does not depend on $R$.

 Furthermore, the Tolman length can be related to the radius of spontaneous curvature when one compares the free energy method of Helfrich with the method of Tolman:

 Any result for the Tolman length therefore gives information about the radius of spontaneous curvature, $R_{0}$.
 If the Tolman length is known to be positive (with $k > 0$) the interface tends to curve towards the liquid phase, whereas a negative Tolman length implies a negative $R_{0}$ and a preferred curvature towards the vapour phase.

 Apart from being related to the radius of spontaneous curvature, the Tolman length can be linked to the surface of tension.
-The surface of tension, positioned at $R=R_{s}$, is defined as the surface for which the Laplace equation holds exactly for all droplet radii:
+The surface of tension, positioned at $R=R_{s}$, is defined as the surface for which the Young-Laplace equation holds exactly for all droplet radii: